SerCom-KC/cartoon-network-schedule/next-showings.md

 08:15AM Cartoon Network Special - Teen Titans Go!: TV Knight
 09:00AM Craig of the Creek - Kelsey Quest
 09:15AM Teen Titans Go! - Dreams
-09:30AM Teen Titans Go! - Real Magic; Puppets, Whaaaaat?
+09:30AM Teen Titans Go! - Puppets, Whaaaaat?; Real Magic
 10:00AM Craig of the Creek - JPony
 10:15AM The Amazing World of Gumball - The Apprentice
 10:30AM The Amazing World of Gumball - The Check; The Pest
 11:00AM Craig of the Creek - Under the Overpass
 11:15AM The Amazing World of Gumball - The Deal
-11:30AM The Amazing World of Gumball - The Singing; The Line
+11:30AM The Amazing World of Gumball - The Line; The Singing
 12:00PM Craig of the Creek - The Invitation
 12:15PM Teen Titans Go! - The Return of Slade
 12:30PM Teen Titans Go! - Some of Their Parts; And the Award for Sound Design Goes to Rob